vdweij/json-data-type-to-spark-sql-type-mapper/docs/types.md

 - It is possible to define anyOf idicating which types are allowed
 - It is possible to define a structure with a specific order, size and types

-JSON arrays can be represented using the **ArrayType** in Spark SQL.
-It is used to represent arrays or lists of elements.
-The elements within the array can have various data types, and Spark provides flexibility in handling arrays of different types.
+JSON arrays can be represented using the **ArrayType** in Spark SQL of a single type.
+Mixing types is not possible.

 ## Object
 In JSON an `object` has fields with a name and a corresponding data type.
 It is possible to nest objects in objects to create complex representations.
 The type can be mapped to a **StructType** in Spark SQL that is also capable of containing fields of various types.

 ## Null
 In JSON, the null value represents the absence of a value.
 It is used to indicate that a JSON property or element does not have a value or is undefined.
 In case present the mapper converts it into a **NullType**.
+THIS NEEDS WORK!!!

 ## Any
 In JSON, the any type indicates an absence of constraints on the data type.
 The closest equivalent in Spark to an "any" type would be to use a more permissive data type like **StringType**.